Primary

 Grip the inner or outer angled portions—not the straight center section.
 The grip width you choose affects whether you emphasize inner or outer bicep head.
 Keep elbows pinned and avoid using body swing to lift the weight.

-Want Standing EZ Bar Curl in your program?
+See where Standing EZ Bar Curl fits in your weekly plan

 Stand holding EZ bar with underhand grip.